-Requested Adjustment #7 - 17.62.057.G - Architectural and Material Standards.
+Requested Adjustment #9 - 17.62.057.G - Architectural and Material Standards.
 The facades of all the buildings have extensive articulation and modulation that exceed horizontal requirements but are not as deep as the code requires.
 The buildings provide a much greater variety of features than required.
 Therefore, the purpose of this articulation and modulation standard is equally met.

-Requested Adjustment #8 - 17.62.057.1 - Diversity of Unit Types The applicant is providing a variety of unit types.
-While the 10% minimum standard is not met, three types of 1-bedroom units, two types of 2-bedroom units, and 3-bedroom units are provided.
+Requested Adjustment #10 - 17.62.057.I - Diversity of Unit Types The applicant is providing a variety of unit types.
+While the 10% minimum standard is not met, there are three distinct floor plans of 1-bedroom units, two distinct floor plans of 2-bedroom units, and 3-bedroom units are provided.
 Therefore, the intent to provide a diversity of housing types to allow for a range of households and age groups is equally met.